-Treatment is highly successful when instituted during the infantile and preschool years, although some children as old as 13 to 17 years respond to treatment, particularly if there has been no prior therapy.
+Treatment is highly successful when instituted during the infantile and preschool years, although some children as old as 13-17 years respond to treatment, particularly if there has been no prior therapy.

-Amblyopia is a reduction of best corrected visual acuity that cannot only and directly be attributed to the effect of a structural abnormality of the eye or the visual pathways.
+Amblyopia is a reduction of best corrected visual acuity (usually unilateral, but may be bilateral) that is not attributable solely to a structural abnormality of the eye or visual pathways.
 For the brain to learn to see with each eye, and to develop the capacity for binocular vision, each eye must have a clear and focused retinal image, and the two eyes must be aligned.
 Research has demonstrated that there are critical periods for the development of normal vision, and that amblyopia is associated with structural changes in the primary visual cortex.

 History and exam